 with

 plays for a uniformly accelerating observer with 3-acceleration ${\bf a} = (a,0,0)$.
-In other words Rindler metric in the limit $\bar{x}^{1} \ll 1$ (i.e for points infinitesimally close to the world line of the observer) reduces to the Fermi metric \cite{MTW} in the absence of rotation (i.e $\Omega = 0$) while (\ref{rot3}) in the limit $ r \ll 1$ (i.e infinitesimally close to the centrally rotating observer) reduces to the Fermi metric in the absence of linear acceleration (i.e $ a = 0 $)\cite{Nikolic}.
-It should be noted that the spacetime of a rotating observer (\ref{rot3}), like Rindler spacetime, is the flat spacetime in a coordinate system which is not maximally extended due to existence of light cylinder in the former and the horizon in the latter.
-On the other hand, unlike Rindler spacetime, it is a stationary spacetime (reflected in the presence of its cross term $dt d\phi$) and so one needs to employ a spacetime decomposition formalism to define spatial distances and time intervals in it and on their basis to prescribe suitable measurement procedures.
-In what follows we will employ the $1+3$ or {\it threading} formulation of spacetime decomposition \cite {Landau} which is based on sending and receiving light signals between nearby observers (refer to appendix for a brief introduction).
+In other the words the Rindler metric in the limit $\bar{x}^{1} \ll 1$ (i.e. for points infinitesimally close to the world line of the observer) is equivalent to the Fermi metric \cite{MTW} at first order (i.e. ${\cal O}({\bar x}^l)$) in the absence of rotation (i.e. $\Omega = 0$), while (\ref{rot3}) in the limit $ r \ll 1$ (i.e. infinitesimally close to the centrally rotating observer) is equivalent to the Fermi metric at the same order, in the absence of linear acceleration (i.e. $ a = 0 $) \cite{Nikolic}.
+It should be noted that the spacetime in a rotating observer's frame (\ref{rot3}), like Rindler spacetime, is the flat spacetime in a coordinate system which is not maximally extended due to existence of light cylinder in the former and the horizon in the latter.
+On the other hand, unlike Rindler spacetime, it is a stationary spacetime (reflected in the presence of its cross term $dt d\phi$) and so one needs to employ a spacetime decomposition formalism to define spatial distances and time intervals, and on their basis to prescribe suitable measurement procedures.
+In what follows we will employ the $1+3$ or {\it threading} formulation of spacetime decomposition \cite {Landau} which is essentially based on sending and receiving light signals between nearby observers (refer to appendix for a brief introduction).
 Although we are not going to discuss the spacetime measurement procedure here, the employment of the $1+3$ formulation makes it clear that, in principle, we are using light signals to measure the relevant physical quantities, namely spatial distance and time intervals.
-Indeed, as pointed out earlier in another well known approach absed on the hypothesis of locality \cite{Mashhoon} one can find a coordinate transformation between an inertail frame and a rotating frame \cite{Mash0} which has its own measurement limitations \footnote{A comparative study on the measurements of physical phenomena related to rotating frames has been be carried out in both Fermi and modified Franklin coordinates (the latter introduced later in this paper) \cite{Nouri1}.}.
-Based on $1+3$ formulation, the spatial line element for the metric (\ref{rot3}) is given by \cite {Landau, Ryder} ,
+Based on $1+3$ formulation, the spatial line element for the metric (\ref{rot3}) is given by \cite {Landau} ,

 Now for a circle of radius $r = r^\prime = R$ in the $z=constant$ plane the circumference is given by